fast-af/developer-portal-starter/developer-portal/excluded-docs/fast-login-install.md

 }
 ```

-1. The audience (“aud”) field must match your Fast app ID.
+1. The audience (“aud”) field must match your Fast App ID.
 2. The expiration time (“exp”) field must be less than the current Unix time in seconds (tokens expire within 30 seconds)
 3. (Optional) The IP address (“ipaddr”) field should match the true IP address of the end user.
 Skip this check if you’re not sure how to get the true IP address of the end user.
 4. (Optional) You should not have received another token in the past with the same JTI (“jti”) field.
 Store token JTIs for 30 seconds in order to perform this check on top of the expiration check to prevent replay attacks.